funcool/promesa/doc/promises.md

               (do-something-with-results result1 result2))))
 ```

-Is up to the user properly handle concurrency, `p/all` does not lauches additional threads
+Is up to the user properly handle concurrency, `p/all` does not launches additional threads
 of execution.